JuanMG22/JuanMG22/README.md

 #### I am a person passionate about programming and web development who always seeks to be learning new technologies and constantly improve.
-Currently looking for experience in the IT world
+Currently looking for experience in  IT

 👓 Frontend: